 I write about conscious commerce, epigenetic theory, cognitive neuroscience, narrative analysis, simulated & augmented reality, human potential & evolution, strategic foresight, holistic wellness, and deliberate wandering, among other integrative topics in the realm of communication and representation.
 For as long as I can remember, I have had an enduring fondness for travelogues and speculative literature, particularly narratives that recount inner and outer journeys in tandem, employing metaphor and allegory as conceptual and contextual catalysts.
 I also have an exponentially growing passion for leading a mindful existence.

 A fifth-generation native of rural Iowa cultivating a portable lifestyle, my home is wherever I hang my satchel.
 I mailed my heart to California when I was a toddler, though it took the rest of my body nearly two decades to catch up.
 Since leaving my home town planted in the middle of a cornfield, I have traveled in 13 countries and 28 states.
 I have lived in five states plus France, with some detours back to Iowa sprinkled into the mix.
-I am currently based in Pasadena, California, where I have lived for nearly six years with my partner, an internationally recognized Geophysicist & Seismologist working with the USGS Earthquake Hazards Research Team at the California Institute of Technology.
+I am currently based in Pasadena, California, where I have lived for the past six years with my partner, an internationally recognized Geophysicist & Seismologist working with the USGS Earthquake Hazards Research Team at the California Institute of Technology.

 I got my first official job when I was 14 years old, working with seniors in my hometown nursing home, and two years later, I moved on to work in a string of different industries while completing my academic education.
 I began my professional career in the fledgling mobile telecommunications industry in the late 90s, where I gained experience and expertise with multiple cellular and satellite providers.
 Beyond that, I have been entrepreneurial in some capacity since early childhood.